ZentaChain/zentalk-api/README.md

 ## Overview

-ZenTalk API provides a REST API and WebSocket server for client applications (web, mobile) to connect to the decentralized ZenTalk messaging network.
-This server handles user sessions, message encryption/decryption, and communication with the ZenTalk relay network.
+Zentalk API provides a REST API and WebSocket server for client applications (web, mobile) to connect to the decentralized Zentalk messaging network.
+This server handles user sessions, message encryption/decryption, and communication with the Zentalk relay network.

 ## Features